giild/poqetai-utilities/README.md

 ## Introduction
 Python is the most popular language for machine learning and data science.
-This repository has a collection of utilities for Scarab.
-You may find them useful outside of Scarab.
+This repository has a collection of utilities for pocketai.
+You may find them useful outside of pocketai.

 ## Supported Frameworks
 Tensorflow - supported